Logo 02 Logo 01

 TERNZ Philosophy

-TERNZ is a conference on teaching and learning research in higher and tertiary education, held in Aotearoa New Zealand, open to academics from all disciplines.
+TERNZ is a conference on teaching and learning research and practices in higher and tertiary education, held in Aotearoa New Zealand, open to all academics and education professionals.

 The theme of the TERNZ conference is learning in higher education: our learning, our students' learning, our colleagues' learning.
 The intention is that the conference should not only enable us to talk about education, but that the experience itself will be educational.

-This is based upon the view that we as academics, just like our students, learn most effectively in an interactive setting in which our own experience is valued.
-The conference aims to promote the idea that the most valuable kind of research into ako/learning and teaching is that which draws directly upon our work as kaiako/teachers and tāura/learners from a variety of cultural and disciplinary backgrounds.
+This is based upon the view that we as academics and professionals, just like our students, learn most effectively in an interactive setting in which our own experience is valued.
+The conference aims to promote the idea that the most valuable kind of research into ako/learning and teaching is that which draws directly upon our work as kaiako/teachers and tāura/learners from a variety of cultural and disciplinary backgrounds and in a range of organisational roles.

 By creating a supportive environment, we hope to explore new ako/teaching and learning approaches, and develop a critical perspective in the face of the current rapidly changing contexts of tertiary education.
-We also hope to build a tūhononga ā-ngahau/network of teachers in higher education who see their teaching as a valuable field for research.
+We also hope to build a tūhononga ā-ngahau/network of colleagues in higher education who see their teaching and professional practice as a valuable field for research and development.

 With these aims in mind, TERNZ is somewhat different from normal academic conferences or courses.
 There are no traditional paper presentations or keynotes.
 Our thinking is not led by ‘experts’.
 Instead, themes are developed through a series of extended conversations in which all participants have the opportunity to play an equal part.